 To align the symbol with the municipality and community it represents, the City of Dayton and many partners are working together to re-imagine and redesign the Dayton flag.
 This effort serves as a broader celebration of Dayton’s history and future by weaving together themes that represent the city.
 The new flag will be unveiled in 2020, as Dayton looks to the next decade.

-A steering committee of 20 individuals representing an array of public, private and civic organizations is working cooperatively with City government to oversee the flag redesign process and to recommend a final design to the City Commission.
+An all volunteer steering committee of 20 individuals representing an array of public, private and civic organizations is working cooperatively with City government to oversee the flag redesign process and to recommend a final design to the City Commission.
 The steering committee is chaired by Commissioner Jeffrey J. Mims and Dayton Public Schools Board Member Jocelyn Rhynard, and its membership includes Mayor Nan Whaley.

 The Process will take several months and will follow this outline: